 Stenocereus pruinosus (Otto ex Pfeiff.)
 Buxb.

-Echinocactus pruinosus (basionym), Cactus pruinosus, Cereus roridus, Lemaireocereus laevigatus, Lemaireocereus longispinus, Lemaireocereus pruinosus, Ritterocereus laevigatus, Ritterocereus pruinosus, Stenocereus longispinus
+Echinocactus pruinosus, Cactus pruinosus, Cereus roridus, Lemaireocereus laevigatus, Lemaireocereus longispinus, Lemaireocereus pruinosus, Ritterocereus laevigatus, Ritterocereus pruinosus, Stenocereus longispinus

 Stenocereus pruinosus is a large shrubby or tree-like cactus with a distinct trunk from which the branching stems arise.
-It grows up to 16 feet (4.9 m) tall and up to 10 feet (3 m) wide.
-Stems are gray-green and bear 6 to 10 very high ribs lined with areoles.
-Spines are grey to brownish, up to 1.2 inches (3 cm) long.
-Each areole has 1 to 4 central spines and 5 to 8 radial spines.
-Flowers are white, funnel-shaped, and appear on new growth at the stem tips.
-Fruits are egg-shaped, up to 3.2 inches (8 cm) long, and change color from yellow, orange-green to purple.
+It grows up to 16 feet (4.9 m) tall and 10 feet (3 m) wide.
+Stems are gray-green, often with powdery bloom near the apex, up to 4 inches (10 cm) across.
+They have 6 to 10 very high ribs lined with areoles.
+Spines are grey to brownish and up to 1.2 inches (3 cm) long.
+Each areole bears 1 to 4 central and 5 to 8 radial spines.
+Flowers are white, funnel-shaped, and appear on new growth at the stem tips in summer.
+Fruits are egg-shaped, up to 3.2 inches (8 cm) long, and change color from yellow to orange-green and purple.

 How to Grow and Care